blab/cartography/docs/index.md

 The genome data we used for h3n2 HA influenza is from the NCBI Influenza database.
 We used [this search](https://www.ncbi.nlm.nih.gov/genomes/FLU/Database/nph-select.cgi?cdate_has_day=true&cdate_has_month=true&cmd=show_query&collapse=on&country=any&defline_saved=%3E%7Baccession%7D%20%7Bstrain%7D%20%7Byear%7D/%7Bmonth%7D/%7Bday%7D%20%7Bsegname%7D&fyear=2015&go=database&host=Human&lab=exclude&lineage=include&niaid=include&qcollapse=on&searchin=strain&segment=4&sequence=N&showfilters=true&sonly=on&subtype_h=3&subtype_mix=include&subtype_n=2&swine=include&tyear=2020&type=a&vac_strain=include).
 Clades were defined by reasonable phylogenetic signal.
 The Zika data was curated by Allison Black, with sequences from Genbank and the Bedford Lab.
 Clades were defined by regionally important introductions as well as by reasonable phylogenetic signal in terms of mutations on branches.
-The MERS data was downloaded from [this link](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMzEyNTcvZWxpZmUtMzEyNTctZmlnMS1kYXRhNS12My56aXA-/elife-31257-fig1-data5-v3.zip?_hash=YhuQfm%2BGO%2BY6MsWLZB4WrPQvYtSlHOhLnzwnvTaesws%3D), which was split into a Newick tree and Aligned FASTA file. [@dudas_carvalho_rambaut_bedford_2018]
+The MERS data was downloaded from [e-life](https://elifesciences.org/download/aHR0cHM6Ly9jZG4uZWxpZmVzY2llbmNlcy5vcmcvYXJ0aWNsZXMvMzEyNTcvZWxpZmUtMzEyNTctZmlnMS1kYXRhNS12My56aXA-/elife-31257-fig1-data5-v3.zip?_hash=YhuQfm%2BGO%2BY6MsWLZB4WrPQvYtSlHOhLnzwnvTaesws%3D), which was split into a Newick tree and Aligned FASTA file. [@dudas_carvalho_rambaut_bedford_2018]

+# Fix this based on meeting tomorrow

 Clades were not used in this analysis, as the host of camel and human was more scientifically useful and phylogenetically accurate to the Newick tree.
 We analyzed Influenza A/h3n2 and Zika by creating a FASTA file of multiple sequence alignments with MAFFT v7.407 [@Katoh2002] via augur align [@Hadfield2018] and phylogenies with IQ-TREE v1.6.10 [@Nguyen2014] via augur tree version 9.0.0.